adventures-in/projects_summary/README.md

 # adventures-in
-Information for projects in the Adventures-In organisation.
+Information for the Adventures-In community.

-Join us at a [Meetup](https://www.meetup.com/Adventures-in-Flutter-Firebase) or chat on our [Discourse](https://discourse.adventuresin.network/).
+Join us at a [Meetup](https://www.meetup.com/Adventures-in-Flutter-Firebase) or chat on our [Discord]() (to be released soon, for now you can get an invite at a Meetup).

 ## Active Projects

 ### [curatable](https://github.com/adventures-in/curatable)

 *Curating news from noisy feeds.*
-- a

 ## Backburner Projects